Visual & Material Trends in Philippine Vernacular Culture

 ︎ Greenhills, Mandaluyong / ︎ Tk / ︎ 2020

-Amber’s sweet Filipino-style spaghetti, made more Filipino by plating it on a bilao (rice winnowing tray) and, more importantly, topping it almost too generously with thin slices of hotdog arranged into a flower.
-It is a popular handa (prepared food) at office parties and other large gatherings.
+Amber Restaurant’s sweet Filipino-style spaghetti is made even more Filipino by being served on a bilao (a traditional rice winnowing tray) and generously topped with thinly sliced hotdogs—here, arranged into a flower.
+It is a staple handa (prepared dish) at office parties and other large gatherings.